Yoann Kowal

-Yoann Kowal (born 28 May 1987) is a French middle distance runner who specializes in the 1500 metres and 3000 metres steeplechase.
+Yoann Kowal (born 28 May 1987) is a French middle and long-distance runner.
+He formerly specialized in the 1500 metres and 3000 metres steeplechase before switching to longer races such as the 10,000 metres.

 Personal life

 Kowal is married to Marianne and has a daughter Elea.
 His father Daniel held the national title in the 3000 m steeplechase, and his mother Nadine was a French duathlon champion.
 Kowal took up athletics aged four and started competing internationally in 2009.
 He frequently trains in Kenya.
 As of 2016 he served in the French military, with the Joinville Battalion at Fontainebleau.

 Career

 Kowal won his first senior title in unusual circumstances at the 2014 European Athletics Championships in Zürich.
 After initially finishing second in the 3000 metres steeplechase, Kowal was upgraded to the gold medal position when race winner and French teammate Mahiedine Mekhissi-Benabbad was disqualified for removing his shirt in the home straight.